 - Gion Maifukan: A traditional ryokan just steps away from Gion’s biggest attractions.
 Staff goes above and beyond to enjoy your stay is comfortable.
 Both Japanese- and western-style rooms are available.

-Although it may not possess the outward tourist swagger of Higashiyama or Nakagyo, Shimogyo is still one of the best areas to stay in Kyoto for travellers, if for no other reason than housing the city’s main transportation hub, Kyoto Station.
+Although it may not possess the outward tourist swagger of Higashiyama or Nakagyo, Shimogyo is still one of the best neighbourhoods for travellers, if for no other reason than housing the city’s main transportation hub, Kyoto Station.

-Besides being the perfect launching pad for your Kyoto day trips, Shimogyo is a great neighbourhood to eat, shop, and to put your finger on the pulse of the city.
+Besides being the perfect launching pad for your day trips, Shimogyo is a great neighbourhood to eat, shop, and put your finger on the pulse of the city.

-The best hotels in Shimogyo
+Recommended hotels in Shimogyo

-With Kyoto Station at its fringe, Shimogyo has Kyoto’s highest concentration of hotels.
-While there’s no shortage at any budget, most accommodations in Shimogyo fall into the mid-range in both price and quality.
+With Kyoto Station at its fringe, Shimogyo has the highest concentration of hotels of all the wards.
+While there’s no shortage at any budget, most of the top accommodation choices in Shimogyo fall into the mid-range in both price and quality.

 - Guesthouse Kyoto Compass: A budget guesthouse rich in classic Japanese style.
 Both tatami-style and dorm rooms with shared bathrooms are available.